 Allergies are on the rise year after year, with more than a quarter of people in the UK suffering from an allergy at some point during their lives.
-For most allergy sufferers, antihistamines are the go-to treatment with various medications available over the counter or by prescription.
-Instead of reaching for your usual tablets, why not try some of these natural solutions to help ease the misery of your symptoms?
+For most, antihistamines are the go-to treatment with various medications available over the counter or by prescription.
+Instead of reaching for your usual tablets, why not try some of these natural solutions to help ease the misery of your symptoms and treat allergies?

 A change in lifestyle

 Regular exercise and a healthy diet may help reduce allergy symptoms.
 Research has found that 30 minutes of moderate exercise each day may relieve nasal congestion, sneezing and itching.
 Including fruits and vegetables packed with essential vitamins, like vitamin C, may also help to keep your immune system healthy.
 Using a saline nasal spray or nasal irrigation to flush airborne allergens from your nose may also reduce nasal congestion and sneezing over time.